Shripad13/Kubernetes/README.md

 $ kubectl get hpa
 $ kubectl get vpa

+## How EKS Cluster Autoscaling Works?
+  1. Just like how pods HPA works, likewise with in the min & max values of the EKS Cluster Nodepool, the number of nodes would upsized & downsize automatically.
+  2. what will happen if the pod that you are trying to scale is a big pod & curremt pod cannot accomodate? (pod goes to pending state & that craetes an event to add one more node in the cluster node pool)

-* VPA: Vertical   Pod Autoscaling ("scaling in"): (Adding resources to the same instance) VPA ex - updating instance from t3.micro  to t3.medium invloves downtime In any cloud, scaling a resource vertically always involves DOWNTIME.
+## VPA: Vertical   Pod Autoscaling ("scaling up"): (Adding resources to the same instance)
+VPA ex - updating instance from t3.micro  to t3.medium invloves downtime In any cloud, scaling a resource vertically always involves DOWNTIME.
 Vertical scaing is always Costly.